Is The Taj Mahal Turning Yellow?

-The Measures Taken By The Government To Check Pollution On The Taj Mahal and conservation
+The Measures Taken By The Government To curve Pollution On The Taj Mahal

-The serious measures were taken by the authorities under which at the Taj Mahal the pollution measuring meter was set up.
-The old diesel and petrol vehicless were phased out and the compressed Natural Gas sub stations were created.
+To check the bad effect of air pollution on Taj Mahal the serious measures were taken by the authorities under which at the Taj Mahal the pollution measuring meter was set up.
+The old diesel and petrol vehicles were phased out and the compressed Natural Gas sub stations were created.
 Thus most of the Taj city tuk tuk and small cars are availing the facilities of C.N.G.
 In a radius of 90 kms all the foundries and brick kilns were shut down.

 The government tried to dissuade the use of kerosene and coal and rather promoted the use of L.P.G and clean gas.
 Under the Taj Trapezium scheme the city was given 24 hours uninterrupted power supply.
 Thus the atmosphere today is much cleaner compared to the old times.